losrobbos/api-connect-guide/README.md

 [http://rob-message-api.herokuapp.com/messages](http://rob-message-api.herokuapp.com/messages)
 (on first load this can take up to 15 seconds - because it is running on the Heroku free plan - so just be patient :))

-Coding a frontend for testing an API is often too time consuming and tedious.

-An API test tool (often called "Rest Client") will help us to test if our API is working as expected, before we actually connect to it from a frontend.

-Typically we will have to test if operations against a RESOURCE are working.

-With a resource we mean a collection of items with the same structure, e.g. a user, a todo, an order, etc.

 The following sections show how test an API

 1) with a REST Client (Insomnia)